- Abe Jacobson

 Plumbing work needed

 All Electrical work

 Drywall and painting costs

 Having this bid helps you compare different contractors and their prices.
-This way if you decide the need to cut costs, you will be easily able to figure your options.
-Plus, an itemized bid becomes a very valuable document regarding the scope of your project, which in many cases may eliminate disputes later.
+This way, if you decide the need to cut costs, you will be able to easily figure out your options.
+An itemized bid becomes a very valuable document regarding the scope of your project and, in many cases may eliminate disputes later.

 5. It's another good point to ask who the contractor’s suppliers are.

-it’s not always the case to ask this but it is often nice to know who your contractors are making purchases from.
-Do they use name brands, other companies that are reputable or more generic?
-It's okay to research their suppliers and find reviews on their products.
-Most all contractors are networked with their suppliers.
-Along with asking for homeowner reference it’s good to ask if the contractor can provide supplier references from:
+It’s not always necessary to ask this, but it is often nice to know from whom your contractors are making purchases.
+Do they use name brands, other companies that are reputable, or more generic brands?
+It is acceptable to conduct research on their suppliers and product reviews.
+Almost all contractors have relationships with their suppliers.
+Along with asking for homeowner references, it’s good to ask if the contractor can provide supplier references from:

 Who they use for their tile shops